Class AnkaSecureSdk

 Parameters:

-newKid - identifier of the key that must protect the data after rotation (must not be null)
+newKid - key identifier that must protect the data after rotation (must not be null)

-input - path to the combined JWE file produced by a previous encryptFileStream call (must not be null)
+input - JWET file previously produced by encryptFileStream (must not be null)

-output - path where the refreshed ciphertext will be written (must not be null)
+output - destination path for the refreshed ciphertext (must not be null)

 Returns: